 Desktop & Web Apps permalink

 - I've used TextExpander for many years to keep shortcuts and address details I can't be bothered to remember in.

-- I use Clockify for time tracking projects and Xero for invoicing because it supports multi-currency account tracking.
+- I use Toggl for time tracking projects and Xero for invoicing because it supports multi-currency account tracking.

 - Amphetamine is a useful (and free) app for making sure your Mac stays awake.

 - I use a mixture of Dropbox, Droplr, and Google Drive for sharing files with clients.

 - I picked up Cleanshot for taking screen shots and video clips to easily share.